ProfGarfield/profgarfield.github.io/lua_lessons/06_variableScopeAndSharingData.md

 ![](06_lesson_images/object-advances.png)

 The keys of `object` which correspond to a _techObject_ have `a` as the first letter, for "advance" (`t` is used elsewhere).
 This serves two functions.
 The first is that it makes it easier to preserve the naming convention of the first "word" of a variable name being all lower case, while subsequent words in the name start with an uppercase letter.
-Second, and more importantly, provides a clue as to the kind of object it is and makes it easier for autocomplete to suggest the name you want.
+Second, and more importantly, it provides a clue as to the kind of object it is and makes it easier for autocomplete to suggest the name you want.

 ![](06_lesson_images/object-dot-a.png)